thewheat/data.gov.bn-data/Readme.md

-# Data extractiong from data.gov.bn
+# Data extraction from data.gov.bn

 for [Brunei Geek Meet #6 - all about that data](http://www.meetup.com/BruneiGeekMeet/events/219892386/)